igornem1-interviews/etherium-fetcher/README.md

    - Note: Before start please set host/port in .env file of DB_CONNECTION_URL, it should be pg:5432
    - Build image: ./buildapp.sh
    - Run: ./startapp.sh

+2.2 As dokerized application:
+   - Note: Before start please set host/port in .env file of DB_CONNECTION_URL, it should be pg:5432
+   - Build image: ./buildapp.sh
+   - Run: ./startapp.sh

 ## Example requests and responses